openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 If the userTags field is changed post-install, there is no guarantee about how an in-cluster operator will respond to the change.
 Some operators may reconcile the change and change tags on the AWS resource.
 Some operators may ignore the change.
 However, if tags are removed from userTags, the tag will not be removed from the AWS resource.

-### Update design details
+### Updated design details

-The `experimentalPropagateUserTags` field is changed to `propagateUserTags` for GA version.
+A new field `propagateUserTags` is added in GA version.
+The `experimentalPropagateUserTags` field will be deprecated in future release versions.
+When both fields are set, `experimentalPropagateUserTags` takes precedence.

 ### User Stories